MoraAdarsha/Genesis_Hackathon/README.md

 ## Approach (baseline)

-- Supervised **classification** for *congestion in next interval*: features include traffic volume, latency, bandwidth used/allocated, utilization ratio, time-of-day/week, lags, and rolling means.
+- Supervised **classification** for *congestion in next interval*: features include traffic volume, latency, bandwidth used/allocated, utilization ratio, time-of-day/week, lags, number of users, application usage and many more.
 - Simple **reallocation policy**: shift bandwidth from underutilized to overutilized devices/links based on predicted risk and a utilization threshold.
-- Extensions: time-series forecasting (ARIMA/LSTM), anomaly detection for outages, and reinforcement learning for closed-loop control.
-# Proactive Network Congestion Prediction & Bandwidth Management

-This project implements a machine learning system to proactively predict network congestion on a set of routers and provide automated, actionable recommendations for bandwidth allocation.
-It leverages XGBoost models trained on time-series network data to forecast congestion probabilities and drive a rule-based recommendation engine.

 ---